eonk/dar_book/docs/05-inference.md

 ##  [8] 107.06557  90.07606 108.01750
 ```

 First of all notice that `mosaic` masks quite a few functions from various packages.
-If you want to use them remember to use the `package_I_need::for_function_I_want` formula we covered in previous sessions.
+If you want to use them remember to use the `'package_I_need'::'for_function_I_want'` formula we covered in previous sessions.

 You may be getting sample elements that are different from mine, depending on the seed you used and how many times before you tried to obtain a *random* sample.
 You can compute the mean for a sample generated this way: